parrajustin/obsidian-planner/README.md

 You can specify the following options for displaying your itinerary:

 - `source`: The name of an obsidian source (or list of obsidian source) to gather data from; note that this must be surrounded in quotes (e.g. `"[[My Vacation Plans]]"`).
 Defaults to events found in the same file the calendar is rendered in.
 This field also accepts a path relative to your vault root instead of an obsian source name, but using an obsidian source name is recommended since such a name can be autocompleted via the editor.
-- `filter`: A list of filter expressions (see "Expressions" below) or a single filter expression to use for limiting which rows of the referenced CSV will be displayed.
-If unspecified, all events found in the selected sources will be included.
 - `debug`: Will cause some debugging information to be printed below your rendered itinerary.

 In addition to the above, you can provide any options described here: https://fullcalendar.io/docs; particularly useful properties include: